 Woman killed by flying debris as Storm Doris batters Britain

-A woman was killed by flying debris in central England Thursday as storm winds of more than 90 mph battered the United Kingdom.
-West Midlands Ambulance Service said the woman suffered serious head injuries in Wolverhampton, 140 miles northwest of London.
+A woman has been killed by flying debris in central England as storm winds of more than 90 mph batter the United Kingdom.
+West Midlands Ambulance Service says the woman suffered serious head injuries in Wolverhampton, 140 miles northwest of London.

 Comments